mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 But you also shouldn't expect your job to completely fulfill you professionally, and definitely not personally.
 When I wasn't getting as much teaching as I wanted after leaving academia, a former boss introduced me to the [Trilogy coding boot camp](https://www.trilogyed.com/programs/), where I now happily tutor.
 Indeed, this article by Kabir Sehgal [in the *Harvard Business Review*](https://hbr.org/2017/04/why-you-should-have-at-least-two-careers) argues that everyone should have at least *two* careers (!), as that lets you enjoy different jobs for what they *do* offer.

 #### 2. [Empowering coworkers](#empowering-coworkers)
 An obligatory note of caution: it's easy to introduce a ton of [scope creep](https://en.wikipedia.org/wiki/Scope_creep) with one-off scripts as feedback from your coworkers comes in.
 As best you can, try to establish the scope upfront, defining the point after which feedback is be treated as a [feature request](https://craft.io/knowledge-center/7-useful-tips-to-manage-feature-requests) with a slower turnaround time.
-Similarly, to avoid taking on too much [tech debt](https://en.wikipedia.org/wiki/Technical_debt), at some point it will be important to [modularize the code]({{  site.baseurl  }}/DS-transition-4/#object-oriented-programming).
+Similarly, to avoid taking on too much [tech debt](https://en.wikipedia.org/wiki/Technical_debt), at some point it will be important to [modularize the code]({{  site.baseurl  }}/DS-transition-4/#object-oriented-programming) to make it easier and safer to modify.